-Sadly, it is these same policies that may draw the most resistance from White political elites and parts of the White citizenry, in part because these policies are also perceived to negatively impact the in-group (e.g., White gun owners; Lowery et al., 2018) or perceived to disproportionately benefit non-White people (e.g., social safety net programs; Cooley et al., 2019; Telser, 2012).
+Sadly, it is these same policies that may draw the most resistance from White political elites and parts of the White citizenry, in part because these policies are also perceived to negatively impact their in-group (e.g., White gun owners; Lowery et al., 2006) or perceived to disproportionately benefit non-White people (e.g., social safety net programs; Cooley et al., 2019; Telser, 2012).
 Because of this group-based perception, policies that pursue greater gun regulation or strengthen the social safety net may elicit some White Americans to perceive that societal institutions do not have their in-group's interest or protection in mind, which in turn may elicit further concerns about in-group power and safety in society.

-Reckoning with racism and group power concerns in the context of firearm motivations pose a difficult task for people interested in pursuing gun safety given ongoing shifts in the racial demography of the U.S. If the changing racial makeup of the U.S. (e.g., increasing immigration, secularism) elicits the world to feel less safe and threatens some Americans' perceived in-group power, the question that must be asked is what policies and institutions will make them feel safer and what impacts these kinds of policies would have on the lives of the broader U.S. citizenry.
-Without addressing the underlying motivation of perceived threats to in-group power, the authentic pursuit of progress (e.g., a multiracial democracy) may continue to elicit a sense of group disempowerment among those most threatened by demographic change (e.g., White Americans; Craig & Richeson, 2014), which can result in support or perpetuation of gun violence as a culturally normative way to bolster one's in-group status and personal sense of significance (Leander, Agostini et al., 2020; Leander, Kreienkamp et al., 2020; Mencken & Frose, 2019).
-Yet, the tragedy of gun violence spurred by group power concerns is not limited to just the potential for increases in intergroup violence, and the potential spiraling of armament in response (Depew & Swenson, 2018); it is also that with increased gun ownership comes increased risk for the most prevalent form of gun-related death-firearm-related suicide, which disproportionately impacts poor and working-class White men (Metzl, 2019; National Vital Statistics System, 2021b).
-Therefore, if left unaddressed, White racism and group power concerns offer a cyclical prediction: (a) fostering the conditions for high rates of gun violence in lower-income neighborhoods, (b) promoting White resistance to social welfare policies that could mitigate firearm-related crime and make U.S. society tangibly safer while instead (c) perceiving these policies as a threat to in-group status, which can (d) motivate more White gun ownership and increase the risk of firearm-related self-harm to self and family members.
-This consideration of collective power adds further group-level support for the perspective that guns and gun culture can serve as a maladaptive coping mechanism (Buttrick, 2020).
+Reckoning with racism and collective power concerns in the context of firearm motivations pose a difficult task for people interested in pursuing gun safety given ongoing shifts in the racial demography of the U.S. If the changing racial makeup of the U.S. elicits the world to feel less safe and threatens some Americans' perceived ingroup power (e.g., increasing immigration from non-European countries; Stroebe & Leander, 2024), the question that must be asked is what policies and institutions will make these Americans feel safer and what impacts these kinds of policies would have on the lives of the broader U.S. citizenry.
+Without addressing the underlying motivation of perceived threats to in-group power, the authentic pursuit of progress (e.g., a multiracial democracy) may continue to elicit a sense of group disempowerment among those most threatened by demographic change (e.g., White Americans; Craig & Richeson, 2014), which can result in support or perpetuation of gun violence as a culturally normative way to restore one's in-group status and personal sense of significance (Leander et al., 2020a, 2020b; Mencken & Froese, 2019; Stroebe & Leander, 2024).
+Yet, the tragedy of gun violence spurred by in-group power concerns is not limited to just the potential for increases in intergroup firearm violence, and the potential spiraling of armament in response (Depew & Swensen, 2018); it is also that with increased gun ownership comes increased risk for the most prevalent form of gunrelated death-firearm-related suicide, which disproportionately impacts poor and working-class White men (Metzl, 2019; National Vital Statistics System, 2021).
+Therefore, if left unaddressed, White racism and collective power concerns suggest a cyclical process: (a) fostering the conditions for high rates of gun violence in lowerincome neighborhoods, (b) promoting White resistance to social safety net policies that could mitigate firearm-related crime and make U.S. society tangibly safer and instead (c) increasing the perceived threat these policies pose to White group status, which can (d) motivate more White gun ownership and consequently increase the risk of firearmrelated harm to self and close others.
+This consideration of collective power adds further support for the perspective that defensive gun ownership can serve as a maladaptive coping mechanism with individual, interpersonal, and societal consequences (Buttrick, 2020).